Loyola welcomes Dr. Elizabeth Kennedy as Leuven's newest program director. Click here for her bio!

 - Undeclared majors will be turned down automatically.

 Criteria for Remaining in the Program

 Studying abroad is a privilege that students have to earn by receiving and maintaining the required cumulative GPA to be accepted into the Leuven program.
-All students must also demonstrate through their disciplinary record (both on and off campus) to the Office of International Programs they are able to represent Loyola University Maryland and the United States through the display of personal responsibility, honesty, and integrity for oneself and others by making wise choices and avoiding risky and/or harmful behavior that could jeopardize their privilege to study abroad and/or harm the reputation of Loyola University, the host institution and their fellow students.
+Students must also demonstrate through their disciplinary record (on and off campus) to the Office of International Programs they are able to represent Loyola University Maryland and the United States through the display of personal responsibility, honesty and integrity for oneself and others by making wise choices and avoiding risky and/or harmful behavior that could jeopardize their privilege to study abroad and/or harm the reputation of Loyola University, the host institution and their fellow students.

-Therefore, once you are conditionally accepted into the Leuven program, it is also YOUR responsibility to keep your spot in the program.
-This includes maintaining both your academic and disciplinary records at Loyola, which the Office of International Programs will review a second time prior to your overseas departure.
-Please note the requirements below.
+Therefore, once you are conditionally accepted into the Belgium program, it is YOUR responsibility to keep your spot in the program.
+This includes your academic and disciplinary records at Loyola, which the Office of International Programs will review a second time prior to departure.

-A) All students should have at least a 3.00 (no rounding up) cumulative GPA at the end of their spring semester prior to studying abroad at KULeuven.
-Those students who appealed to be admitted and are accepted below the admissions requirement of 3.00 must continue to improve their overall cumulative GPA by the end of the spring semester prior to going abroad.
+- All students should have at least a 3.00 cumulative GPA at the end of their spring semester prior to studying abroad at KU Leuven.
+Those students who are accepted below the admissions requirement of the cumulative GPA of 3.00 must continue to improve their overall cumulative GPA by the end of the spring semester prior to going abroad.

-[All of the statements in quotations were said to our interviewers directly, usually in response to the question, “What do you think I should know about what it’s really like to study at Leuven?”
-Or, the statements came from the written evaluations section on rating the program from a learning perspective.
-The responses are based on conversations with several of our program directors and some local, national and international students.]
+[All of the statements in quotations were said to our interviewers directly, usually in response to the question “What do you think I should know about what it’s really like to study at Leuven?” or came from the written evaluations’ section on rating the program from a learning perspective.
+The responses are based on conversations with several of our Program Directors and some local, national and international students.]

 Please note: many European courses base an entire semester’s work on one oral or written final.
 That’s it!